plone/training/deployment/ansible.rst

     Trainers: check to make sure everyone understands the basic ``source activate`` mechanism.

 Now, let's get a copy of the *Plone Ansible Playbook*.
-Make sure you're logged to your ansible_work directory.
+Make sure you're logged in to your ``ansible_work`` directory.

-Unless you're participating in the development of the playbook, or need a particular fix, you'll want to clone the ``STABLE`` branch.
+Unless you're participating in the development of the playbook, or need a particular fix, you'll want to check out the ``STABLE`` branch.
-The STABLE branch is a pointer to the last release of the playbook.
+The ``STABLE`` branch is a pointer to the last release of the playbook.

 .. code-block:: shell-session